jimmyeao/TEAMS2HA/README.md

 <h2>MQTT</h2>

 Provide your MQTT instance details (IP, username and password) The password is encrypted before being saved to the settings file and is not stored in clear text.
+We support plain MQTT, MQTT over TLS, MQTT over Websockets and MQTT over Websockets with TLS and the ability to ignore certificate errors if you are using self-signed certs (I would strongly advise you to use Lets Encrypt as a minimum)

 <h2>Entities</h2>
 Click the Entities button to see a list of entities this program will create: